vesabios/tempus/README.md

 This software was written in C++ using <a href="https://libcinder.org/">Cinder</a>.
 It was written sporadically over a period of many years.

+# MacOS
-It is compiled for MacOS Version 10.9 (Mavericks) or higher.
-There is a Windows version coming at some point.
+Runs on MacOS Version 10.9 (Mavericks) or higher.

+To install, open Tempus.saver by double clicking.
+It should install automatically, but you'll need to open up System Preferences and set it as your default screensaver for it to work.

+# Windows
+There is now a version for Windows as well.
+It's only been tested on Windows 10 so far.

+To install, download the .msi file and double click on it.
+The extremely simple installed should copy it to your windows system32 or equivalent folder, which you don't need to worry about.
+To enable it, go do your display preferences and find the screen saver settings.
+NOTE: For some reason it doesn't render a preview in the little preview window, it just shows black.

 If you have trouble using it or installing it, I'm sorry!